astraly-labs/pragma-monitoring/README.md

 IGNORE_PUBLISHERS=BINANCE
 ```

-In order for the full flow to work you will need to have tables following the table schemas defined <a href="src/schema.rs">here</a>.
+In order for the full flow to work you will need to have tables following the table schemas defined [here in the schema.rs file](src/schema.rs).

 You can use our [indexer service](https://github.com/Astraly-Labs/indexer-service) on this repository to spin off your indexer in a few commands very easily.